Yuktha2301/Candidate-Recommendation-Engine/README.md

 1. **Build Fails**
    - Check `requirements.txt` has all dependencies
-   - Verify Python version compatibility
+   - Verify Python version compatibility (Python 3.11 recommended)
    - Check logs for specific errors
+   - **Python 3.13 Compatibility**: If you see `distutils` errors, ensure you're using Python 3.11

+2. **File Watcher Errors**
+   - If you see `inotify instance limit reached` errors, the app is configured to disable file watching
+   - This is normal in cloud environments and doesn't affect functionality

 2. **API Key Issues**
    - Verify API key is correct